"/>

 Step Two: Register with the PDCD (Pittsburgh District Clergy Development) Contact the District Secretary Darcy Bell at: [email protected]

-Step Three: Contact the PDLC director Rev. Kerry Purnell via e-mail at [email protected] to let her know that you have registered with the PDCD / Also, Complete the Student Information Sheet (link below).
-The Student Information Sheet is the trigger to start receiving more details about PDLC.
+Step Three: Contact the PDLC director Rev. Kerry Purnell via e-mail at [email protected] to let her know that you have registered with the PDCD / Also,

 General Information

 Those completing course requirements toward ordination should complete the SIS form and check the class schedule for upcoming classes.
+Currently classes will be online through NBC or an alternative source.
+Information will be provided when classes are open on site at the district center.

 Student Information Sheet (S.I.S.)